 You may also already have logins in your personal vault that you want to "move" to an organization.
 After adding a login to your main personal vault like usual, simply select the Share option.
 From the share page you can select the organization and any collections for that organization that you have access to.

 To move a login from your personal vault to an organization, select the Share option from your vault.

 After placing a login into a collection, all users that also have rights to that collection will then have access to view or edit the login (unless they are limited with Read Only access to that collection).

-You may be wondering, how are we able to share logins across users accounts in bitwarden while still maintaining our policy of never transmitting unencrypted vault data?
+You may be wondering how to share a password and how Bitwarden is able to share logins across users accounts while still maintaining our policy of never transmitting unencrypted vault data.
 The answer is public/private key, or asymmetric encryption.
-All sharing in bitwarden follows the same zero-knowledge principles that we have always followed, protecting you and your data with end-to-end encryption.
+All sharing in Bitwarden follows the same zero-knowledge principles that we have always followed, protecting you and your data with end-to-end encryption.
 No unencrypted data ever leaves your device(s).

 A simple illustration of public/private key encryption.
 Source: Wikipedia.

 As always, feel free to contact us if you have any questions or issues regarding organizations and/or password sharing in general.

 Editor's Note: This article was originally written on May 2nd, 2017 and was updated on July 22nd, 2022.